 Additionally, while you sleep, your body works on redistributing fluids; if you’re not sleeping enough, you might experience a buildup of fluid under your eyes; aka, puffiness and under eye bags.

-While the best way to deal with these issues is simply to get sleep, you can also turn to our mymatcha all-over moisture stick - the antioxidant-rich matcha in our formula will help reduce the look of dark circles and puffiness while also hydrating the delicate skin.
+While the best way to deal with these issues is simply to get sleep, you can also turn to our revitalizing eye cream - it promotes brighter, smoother looking skin around the eyes by locking in hydration and refreshing dry surfaces.
+The antioxidant-rich matcha in our mymatcha all-over moisture stick also helps reduce the look of dark circles and puffiness while also hydrating the delicate skin.

 A lack of sleep can also upset your skin’s natural moisture balances, leaving skin drier and rougher.
 Your body perspires more while you sleep, which helps rebalance hydration levels in the skin.
 If you’re missing out on these rebalancing hours, your skin can become way more prone to dryness, dehydration, and redness, and fine lines and wrinkles may appear more prominent.